kingparra/hpfp/09_-_lists/notes.rst

    ``zip``, ``elem``, ``sum``, ``minimum``, and ``maximum``.

    `GHC.List <https://hackage.haskell.org/package/base-4.14.0.0/docs/GHC-List.html>`_
-   has notes about the time complexity of a few of these functions.
+   also has notes about the time complexity of a few of these functions.

    -- from `How to work on lists <https://wiki.haskell.org/How_to_work_on_lists>`_ from the Haskell Wiki